 Dow erases gain for 2017 as stocks fall, bond yields climb

-NEW YORK (AP) -- The Dow Jones industrial average erased its gain for the year on Thursday, part of a pullback for stock indexes as Treasury yields continued their upward march.
+NEW YORK (AP) -- The Dow Jones industrial average erased its gains for 2017 on Thursday as it fell for the fifth day in a row, part of a pullback for stock indexes as Treasury yields continued their upward march.

-WALKING A TIGHTROPE: Stocks have slowed in 2017 following an electrifying jump higher since Election Day.
-Investors are waiting to see what a Donald Trump presidency will really mean for stocks.
-They've already seen the optimistic case, as shown in the nearly 6 percent jump for the S&P 500 since Donald Trump's surprise victory of the White House, propelled by expectations for lower taxes and less regulation on businesses.
+Stocks have slowed in January following an electrifying jump higher since Election Day as investors wait to see what a Donald Trump presidency will really mean for stocks.
+They've already seen the optimistic case, as shown in the 6-percent jump for the S&P 500 after Trump's surprise election victory, propelled by expectations for lower taxes and less regulation on businesses.

 But on the possible downside, increased tariffs or trade restrictions could mean drops in profits for big U.S. companies.

-"The stock market seems to be perched like a tightrope walker, balanced on the center, but there are a couple hundred-pound weights on each end of the balancing pole," says Rich Weiss, senior portfolio manager at American Century.
+"The stock market seems to be perched like a tightrope walker, balanced on the center, but there are a couple hundred-pound weights on each end of the balancing pole," said Rich Weiss, senior portfolio manager at American Century Investments.

-Even with all those uncertainties, the market has remained relatively calm.
-The S&P 500 hasn't had a day where it's swung by 1 percent, either up or down, since early December.
-And the VIX index, which professional investors use to measure nervousness of the market, is still about 50 percent lower than where it was a year ago.
-"Irrational complacency," Weiss says.
+Even with all the uncertainties, the market has remained relatively calm.
+The S&P 500 hasn't swung by 1 percent, either up or down, since early December.
+And the VIX index, which market pros use to gauge how nervous investors are, is still about 50 percent lower than where it was a year ago.

 A stronger economy could sway the Federal Reserve to raise interest rates more quickly.
 It has raised rates twice since 2015 after keeping them at record lows near zero since 2008.

-DIVIDEND DROPS: Higher yields may lure income investors back to bonds and away from high-dividend stocks.
-That hurts real-estate investment trusts and utilities, which carry some of the biggest dividend yields.
-REITs and utilities in the S&P 500 each fell 1.1 percent, tied for the biggest loss of the 11 sectors that make up the index.
+Higher yields may also lure income investors back to bonds and away from high-dividend stocks.
+That hurts real-estate investment trusts and utilities, which pay some of the biggest dividends among publicly traded companies.
+Those sectors fell more than the rest of the market.

-BINGE BUYING: Netflix jumped $6.07, or 4.5 percent, to $139.33 after the video-streaming service reported stronger fourth-quarter earnings than analysts expected and said that it added more customers during the quarter than ever before.
+Netflix jumped $5.15, or 3.9 percent, to $138.41 after the video-streaming service reported higher fourth-quarter earnings than analysts expected and strong subscriber growth.

 AP Business Writer Elaine Kurtenbach contributed to this report from Tokyo.